drake-mer/test/README.md

 A simple set of automated tests may be run using pytest.
 They illustrate very well the behaviour of the API.

-To execute them, you will need
+To execute them, you will need to have the curl executable installed on your machine.
-* a working docker installation
-* a working python3 environment

-## How To Test (v1)

-A set of automated tests are written with `pytest` and the `requests` library.

-Before moving forward, please ensure that all the dependancies to this project are met.
-Please run

-    pip install --user pytest pytest-docker requests

-and make sure that all the installed lib are correctly set up in your path.

-Then you can do, from the root folder of the application :

-    pytest

-It will launch the pytest session and it will report accordingly.

-## How To Test (v2)
+## How To Test

 A simple shell script using curl can be set up to launch the web server as a process and to retrieve results from it.

-Simply run, from the tests/ folder:
+Simply run, from the root folder of this repository:

+    cd tests/
+    go run ../src/fizzbuzz.hs
     ./curl_tests.sh

 It will launch the webserver and execute a series of test on it.

+You can also visit the API with your webserver at http://localhost:8080/ and follow the instructions there.

+This [link](http://localhost:8080/1/2/3/a/b) should display the list ["a", "ab"] if everything is in order.